naturalsolutions/ImageInOsm/README.md

 Commercial Support
 ------------------

 We have programs for companies that require additional level of assistance through training or commercial support, need special licensing or want additional levels of capabilities.
-Please visit the  [Natural Solutions](http://www.natural-solutions.eu/) Website for more information about ecoRelevé or email contact@natural-solutions.com.
+Please visit the  [Natural Solutions](http://www.natural-solutions.eu/) Website for more information  or email contact@natural-solutions.com.